cloudsen12/map/README.md

 ### Map

-This map shows a quick preview of the spatial distribution of the cloudSEN12 as well as the primary metadata.
+This map shows a quick preview of the spatial distribution of cloudSEN12 as well as the primary metadata.

 **URL:** https://cloudsen12.github.io/map/